DTM (nightclub): Mannerheimintie and conflict with St. George

 After Ravintola Oy Afrodite went bankrupt in early 2012, Äkä Oy bought DTM and moved the business to Mannerheimintie.
 The new address, in Kluuvi, was near the Helsinki central railway station.
 For part of the 2010s, the establishment was managed by Markku Valtanen.
 In June 2018, a woman was raped in one of the club's toilet stalls.
 This prompted DTM's management to make structural changes to its bathrooms and to increase signage encouraging patrons to report suspicious activity.
-According to Häkkinen, the frequency of harassment and other inappropriate behavior in the venue subsequently decreased.
+According to manager Tomi Häkkinen, the frequency of harassment and other inappropriate behavior in the venue subsequently decreased.

 Around the same time, in May 2018, a luxury hotel called St. George opened next door.
 Four months later, St. George's management lodged a complaint against DTM, stating that loud music from one of its dance floors, the Puma Bar, was audible in three hotel rooms.
 The City of Helsinki's environmental board investigated the matter in August 2019, concluding that the noise was loud enough to prevent hotel guests from sleeping.
 In response, DTM modified its sound equipment and indicated that the onus for addressing any remaining concerns should be on the hotel.
 Nevertheless, the environmental board deemed DTM's adjustments insufficient and notified the club that it would be fined €25,000 if it did not quiet the music by the end of January 2020.
 DTM challenged the decision in court, but a ruling had not been made by June.
 In the meantime, the venue had been closed for several months due to the COVID-19 pandemic, though it continued to stream live music shows online.

 After consulting with acoustics experts, the club's management learned that the only way to soundproof the Puma Bar enough to shield hotel patrons from the noise would be to reconstruct the area as a room within a room, which would have been prohibitively expensive.
 Because of this, they decided that the only viable solution was to move.
 They dissolved the Mannerheimintie rental agreement in late June, announcing together with the establishment's closure that it would reopen pending the procurement of a new space.